Methodology

 One SENCO per setting was eligible for the training, although since December 2023, in extenuating circumstances, more than one SENCO per setting could gain the qualification, for example if the qualified SENCO left the setting.
 This was decided on a case-by-case basis.

 The first settings gained a qualified SENCO through completion of the training in February 2023.
-Final completion data won’t be known until November 2024.
+Final completion data will not be known until November 2024.

 Experts and mentors programme